APNIC-Labs/draft-kskroll-sentinel/README.md

    nonV:  The resolver does not perform DNSSEC validation.

-   nonV:  The properties of the resolver cannot be analyzed by this
+   other:  The properties of the resolver cannot be analyzed by this
       protocol.

 3.1.
 Forwarders